hashicorp/vault-client-dotnet/docs/System.md

 <a name="syswritepluginscatalogname"></a>
 # **SysWritePluginsCatalogName**
-> void SysWritePluginsCatalogName (string name, SysWritePluginsCatalogNameRequest sysWritePluginsCatalogNameRequest)
+> void SysWritePluginsCatalogName (SysWritePluginsCatalogNameRequest sysWritePluginsCatalogNameRequest, string name, TimeSpan? wrapTTL = null)

 Register a new plugin, or updates an existing one with the supplied name.